MIUI: Vulnerabilities

 In April 2019, Indian security researcher Md.
 Arif Khan reported that Xiaomi's apps Mi Browser and Mint Browser, for Indian and some global versions of MIUI, suffered from a vulnerability that allowed the URL address bar to be spoofed.
 Xiaomi gave Khan a bug bounty but opted not to fix this issue.
 In addition, a vulnerability in a wallpaper carousel app Glance on Indian versions of MIUI allowed a user to bypass the lock screen and access clipboard data; it was eventually fixed by Xiaomi.

 Performance issues

 Some users encountered issues such as touch response problems on MIUI 12.5.
 Users also complain about overheating, slow performance, drop in framerate, unstable app function and files randomly missing from their phone's storage.
 The update to MIUI 13 brought several performance improvements.

 Bloatware

 Xiaomi devices running MIUI became controversial for including a lot of bloatware—obtrusive pre-installed unwanted software that uses system resources and slows operation.
-As of November 14, 2025, Universal Android Debloater Next Generation recommends uninstalling more than 193 different pre-installed apps on MIUI devices, excluding some AOSP packages.
-Many MIUI users are concerned about Xiaomi apps spying on them and targetting them with personalized advertisements.
+As of 14 November 2025, Universal Android Debloater Next Generation recommends uninstalling more than 193 different pre-installed apps on MIUI devices, excluding some AOSP packages.
 MIUI's replacement, HyperOS, has the same issues.